-Legendary marine conservationist Jacques Cousteau called Mexico’s Sea of Cortez, “the world’s aquarium.”
+Updated 02.01.2020: Legendary marine conservationist Jacques Cousteau called Mexico’s Sea of Cortez, “the world’s aquarium.”
 The beautiful Pacific Coast body of water that shimmers 50 shades of blue is located in Loreto Bay National Marine Park, a UNESCO World Heritage site.
-Today, guest contributor, Nancy D. Brown, is here to tell us why this amazing destination is an ideal place for an active boomer travel adventure.
+Guest contributor, Nancy D. Brown, is here to tell us why this amazing destination is an ideal place to experience water adventures for active boomers.

 My eye caught a glimpse of something shooting below the water’s surface like a long, dark, torpedo.
 As I moved closer to the bow of the rubber boat my alarm turned from concern to delight.
 Bottlenose dolphins were playing in the wake of our boat as we cut through ribbons of aqua blue water in Mexico’s Sea of Cortez.